shift-org/shift-docs/site/content/pages/contact.md

 ---
 ## Want to connect with Shift?

 S﻿hift is an entirely volunteer-run organization.
-As of February 2023, it is managed by a 3-person board of directors.
+As of December 2024, it is managed by a 6-person board of directors.

 * [Email our Board of Directors](mailto:board@shift2bikes.org)
 * [Email our Website and Calendar Crew](mailto:bikecal@shift2bikes.org)